-The BlakDance Presenter Series is a professional development opportunity for Australian and international presenters who want to program First Nations’ contemporary performing arts.
-The series will transform cultural thinking and programming.
+The BlakDance Presenter Series is a professional development opportunity for Australian and international presenters who want to program First Nations’ contemporary performing arts at their venues and festivals.
+Presenters, who were preselected via an application based process, participate in a facilitated series of discussions and activities designed to transform cultural thinking and programming decision-making process.
 It follows the highly successful model delivered by BlakDance at YIRRAMBOI.
-The series will be led by Collette Brennan and Rhoda Roberts.

 Collette Brennan is the CEO of Abbotsford Covent in Melbourne, Australia’s largest multi-arts precinct.
 She is also Chair of the Sunshine Coast Arts Advisory Board and a Board member of the International Society for Performing Arts.
 Previously she was: Director of International Development, Acting Executive Director of Arts Development, and Director of Market Development at the Australia Council for the Arts; Executive Director of Brisbane’s internationally acclaimed contemporary circus Circa; the founding Creative Director of The Edge, State Library of Queensland’s program for children and young people; General Manager of the Queensland Performing Arts Centre’s Out of the Box Festival for 3 to 8 year olds, and; Executive Officer of Youth Arts Queensland, the state’s peak body for youth arts and cultural development.

 Collette has also worked in schools as a drama and history teacher, as a lecturer with QUT and Griffith University, and as a youth arts worker in a range of school and community contexts with children and young people.

 A member of the Bundjalung nation, Widjabul and Gidabul clans of Northern NSW and South East QLD, Rhoda is an experienced motivated and versatile arts executive.